Automattic/wc-calypso-bridge/README.md

 ### Running the Test Suite

-From a test install of WordPress with `wc-api-dev` and `woocommerce` present, run `phpunit` from the root of this plugin directory.
+From a test install of WordPress with `wc-api-dev` and `woocommerce` present, run `phpunit` from the `store-on-wpcom` directory to run legacy Store on WP.com hotfix/API tests.

+Run `phpunit` in the root plugin directory to run the new test suites.

 Code coverage reports can be ran with `phpunit --coverage-html /tmp/coverage`.